tobozo/ESP32-Chimera-Core/README.md

 Choose between managed install:

   - Get it from the Arduino Library Manager
+  - Let the Arduino Library Manager download the `LovyanGFX` library dependency

 or manual install:

+  - Download the [latest LovyanGFX display driver](https://github.com/lovyan03/LovyanGFX/releases) and unzip it in the `~/Arduino/libraries` folder.
-  - Download the [latest release](https://github.com/tobozo/ESP32-Chimera-Core/releases) and unzip it in the `~/Arduino/libraries` folder.
+  - Download the [latest ESP32-Chimera-Core release](https://github.com/tobozo/ESP32-Chimera-Core/releases) and unzip it in the `~/Arduino/libraries` folder.
   - You're done!

 # Developers